ashleychontos/pySYD/docs/guidelines.rst

 .. _guidelines/contribute:

-&rightarrow; Do you want to contribute code?
+:raw-html:`&rightarrow;` Do you want to contribute code?

 We would love for you to contribute to `pySYD` and make it even better than it is today!